Local radio stations help raise awareness of the search to find Aniah Blanchard

 BIRMINGHAM, AL — (WIAT) Birmingham Radio Stations 95.7 Jamz and 98.7 Kiss FM are working to raise awareness of the search for Aniah Blanchard.

-The 19-year-old went missing October 24th from the Auburn, AL area and people from all over are working to help find her.
+The 19-year-old went missing October 24 from the Auburn, Ala. area and people from all over are working to help find her.

 Tuesday afternoon, SummitMedia Birmingham which owns the radio stations, WBHK, WZZK, WBHL, WBPT, WPYA, and WAGG are all coming together for one good cause, to raise awareness of the search to find Aniah Blanchard.